MwangiR/Group1_Project/README.md

 a unique web application utilising the skills we have aquired thus far in the course.

-We decided to build a Gig Finder web application utilising Apis from Spotify, Ticketek, Google Maps and the one Renny used lol.
+We decided to build a Gig Finder web application utilising Apis from Spotify, Ticketek, Google Maps and LastFM.

 Our User Story and Acceptance Criteria are as follows: